RockefellerArchiveCenter/scripts/archivesspace/README.md

 Exports content from user-defined note types in a comma-separated file format.
 (Python)

+## asCSV-titles.py

+Exports titles from children of a user-defined resource in a comma-separated file format.
+(Python)

 ## asExport-associatedMets.py

 Exports METS files from digital object records associated with a given resource.
 (Python)